NicolasVero/codewars/README.md

 ## Repository Structure

-Each exercise is stored in a directory labeled with its difficulty (8kyu - 1kyu: from easiest to most difficult).
+Each exercise is stored in a directory labeled with its difficulty (8kyu - 1kyu: from easiest to most difficult)!
 These are also organized in a directory grouping all exercises by language.